Generalized Additive Model with two predictors

 library(ggeffects) # For plotting model predictions

 Let’s generate our data and take a look at the columns.
-In our data frame, we will include the number of Youtube subscribers (subscribers), number of video postings (posts), and the length of the video in minutes (vid.length).
+In our data frame, we will include the number of YouTube subscribers (subscribers), number of video postings (posts), and the length of the video in minutes (vid.length).

 #Reproducibility